ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 In this article, we will explore _why_ Batch Norm works and why it requires fewer training epochs when training a model.

 You might also enjoy reading my other article on Batch Norm which explains, in simple language, what Batch Norm is and walks through, step by step, how it operates under the hood.

+And if you’re interested in Neural Network architectures in general, I have some other articles you might like.
+1. Optimizer Algorithms (Fundamental techniques used by gradient descent optimizers like SGD, Momentum, RMSProp, Adam, and others)
+2. Image Captions Architecture (Multi-modal CNN and RNN architectures with Image Feature Encoders, Sequence Decoders, and Attention)

 ## Why does Batch Norm work?
 There is no dispute that Batch Norm works wonderfully well and provides substantial measurable benefits to deep learning architecture design and training.
 However, curiously, there is still no universally agreed answer about what gives it its amazing powers.